drakou111/worst-wordle/README.md

 The last one is to sort all words in their integer format from lowest to highest.
 Then, when we do a guess and it happened to be a word with the number 9182, then we know for a fact that the next guess must be >9182, because any word under that will lead into a duplicate case we've already seen before.
 This way we only get unique and sorted solutions.
 You can see this by noticing all solutions in "solutions" tends to go from a-z.

+## Other info
+### What's the strategy to win in a real game?
+If you want to try winning in an actual game, these are the best solutions (they each work for 10 answers) (odds of getting all grey in a random game is 0.432%):

+[pfftt, urubu, weeke, xviii, gynny, zocco] works for answers: [amass, llama, madam, mamma, salad, salsa, shall, slash, small, smash]

+[qajaq, pfftt, susus, xviii, gynny, zorro] works for answers: [beech, belch, belle, bleed, cheek, check, embed, emcee, leech, melee]

+[pfftt, susus, mahwa, xviii, gynny, jeeze] works for answers: [block, blood, brood, brook, clock, color, crock, crook, droll, drool]

+### What words are required to make wrong wordles possible?
+If none of these words were included in the allowed words: [grrls, cwtch, phpht, pfftt, crwth, grrrl], then it would be impossible to get a fully gray wordle.

 ## Why?
 felt like it